-Later on, many narn begin following a new faith, based on the Book of G'Kar.
-Much to G'Kar's chagrin.
+Later on, many Narn begin following a new faith, based on the Book of G'Kar.
+Much to G'Kar's chagrin not least because the copies were made before he finished it.
 Every copy of it has a brown ring on it, a faithful recreation of a coffee stain that Garibaldi left in it while borrowing the first draft.
 One wonders why anyone trusts him with their books.

 Save The World Climax: Starts out with rather minor border skirmishes between the Centauri and Narn, some diplomatic tensions among other races, and an Earth Government moving slowly in a xenophobic direction.
 When theShadows reemerge into galactic affairs, they manipulate and cultivate these existing tensions into a galaxy-wide war among the younger races which escalates to an apocalyptic scale.